volitank/nala/docs/nala-search.8.rst

 DESCRIPTION
 ===========

-Search package names and descriptions using a word or REGEX
+Search package names and descriptions using a word, REGEX or glob

 OPTIONS
 =======